librechat/GameDataConverter/README.md

-# GameDataManagementTools
+# GameDataManagementTool
-An editor tool converts ScriptableObject to Excel (simple types only) and Json (instances also supported).
+An Unity3D editor tool converts `ScriptableObject` to `Excel` (simple types only) and `Json` (instances also supported).

-Supports:
+ - Import
-- Import: Load the ScriptableObject from Excel and Json.
+   - Load the ScriptableObject from Excel and Json.
 Also support loading from online google sheet.
+ - Export
-- Export: Save the ScriptableObject to Excel and Json. **DO NOT** suppport saving to online google sheet.
+   - Save the ScriptableObject to Excel and Json. **DO NOT** suppport saving to online google sheet.

 ## How to use
 - Import the package `GameDataManagementTools.package`